-Using the measurements from Step 4, align each axle by rotating the alignment bolt head on the front face of the roadside frame bracket clockwise to move axle forward (A Arrows); counterclockwise to move axle rearward (B Arrows - Figure 11).
+Using the measurements from Step 4, align each axle.
+Align by rotating the alignment bolt head using a 1-3/8" socket wrench on the front face of the roadside frame bracket.
+Rotate clockwise to move axle forward (A Arrows); counterclockwise to move axle rearward (B Arrows) (Figure 11).
+Approximately 250 ft.-lbs.
+(339 N•m) will be required.